kkoppin001/Personal-Coding/README.md

     - A Semi Working Linked List (You can add a value but that is it) (Missing README)
     - A FIB Recursion code (Missing README)
     - A Factorial program (Missing README)
-    - A "compare to the number 5" program
+    - A "compare to the number 5" progra (Missing README.md)m

 - **PYTHON**